Welcome to Cedar Class 2021 - 2022

-Cedar Class has 29 bright, smiling, sociable, caring and enthusiastic children who have a great appetite for fun and learning.
-Mrs Giles is our teacher and we are very lucky to also have Ms Coverdale and Mrs Benny as our classroom assistants on hand to help.
-Aren't we the lucky ones to have our wonderful Cedar Class for another year!
-We are going to have such fun!
+Cedar Class has 28 bright, smiling, sociable, friendly, caring and enthusiastic children who have a great appetite for fun and learning.
+There are 15 girls and 13 boys in our class.
+Mrs Giles is the teacher and we also have Mrs Hall and Mrs Hutton as our classroom assistants on hand to help.

 In the event of your child needing to self isolate, please the use the above homework links provided for activities.

 In the event of our class bubble isolating or a whole school closure due to lockdown, we will be using Teams online.
 Your child will need their username and password to access Teams.

 Please leave your message below and I will get back to you as soon as possible.

 We begin the academic year with a 'Take One Picture' project which will explore a painting in depth through many different curriculum areas.
 We shall also be looking at the artist, his life, location and inspirations.
 Throughout this time we shall be getting to know each other, establishing classroom agreements and good learning behaviours.

 Our main project is ‘River Journey’, with largely a geographical and scientific focus looking at how rivers form and the water cycle.
 There are many new scientific terms to learn which you can find on our project map for the term.
 We would strongly recommend a visit to ‘The River and Rowing Museum ‘in Henley if possible to reinforce learning.